ghostoptimizer/auto-provision-ec2/README.md

 - Build the habit: delete and recreate instead of hand‑fixing a broken box.

 Extra:
-If you'd like to see more on the project internally check out my blog post on it and let me know what you'd add to the project or change, ciao 👋
+If you'd like to see more on the project, check out my blog post on it and if this helped you out, awesome!
+If you’d do something differently, I’d love to hear it, ciao 👋